Ningshiqi/semi-supervised-graph-based-classification/README.md

 * graph regularization
 * deep learning(graph convolutional networks)

 We came up with new methods for direction 1 and direction 2.
 Code implemented in Python, method1 and method3 are implemented using tensorflow, and method2 we have implemented self-drived algorithm.
-Method3 is adapted from the [first author's implementation](https://github.com/tkipf/gcn) on github.
+Method3 is adapted from the [first author's implementation](https://github.com/tkipf/gcn) on github, you will have to call the Python class from the original repo to run the GCN.py code.
 All codes tested on real dataset.

 ## Markov Random Field
 ### (1) MCMC and Mean Field/ Loopy Belief Propagation